 Once you are finished setting up authentication, move on to authorization, which involves specifying what databases, tables, HDFS directories, and so on can be accessed by particular users when they connect through Impala.
 See Enabling Sentry Authorization for Impala for details.

 Enabling Kerberos Authentication for Impala

 Impala supports Kerberos authentication.
-For background information on enabling Kerberos authentication, see Enabling Kerberos Authentication for CDH on page 50.
+For background information on enabling Kerberos authentication, see the topic on Configuring Hadoop Security in the CDH 5 Security Guide.